-A Finance Strategy plan is integral to the function of any organization as it facilitates allocating and distributing financial resources to meet current and future strategic objectives.
+A Finance Strategy Plan, also known as a Financial Strategy plan, plays a crucial role in the operations of any organization as it serves as a roadmap for effectively allocating and distributing financial resources to fulfill both short-term and long-term strategic objectives.

 - 4x Financial Focus Areas

 Once you have set your template, you can also create up to two dashboards for real-time performance monitoring.